| Does

 want to risk your existing friendships, or you fear getting a reputation

 within that community of being a "pushy" broker type.
+Transforming

 friends into clients is one of the greatest challenges investment